LIVESTREAMING: Happy Sports with Ohene Brenya Bampoe

 Happy Sports brings on all the major and minor highlights globally with a lens on Ghana’s sports industry and personalities.

-Today’s edition focuses on the appointment of Otto Addo as the interim Black Stars coach and other matters arising.
+Today’s edition focuses on the fallout from the interview with former Ghana Football Association presidents on Saving the passion of football.

-Brenya Bampoe will also interview several personalities to find out how the Ghana Football Association works around the clock to find a good coach.
+Brenya Bampoe will also interview several personalities to find out how the appointment of the new Technical team for the Black Stars.

 Viewers and listeners can directly interact with the show via phone calls, social media and sometimes studio appearances.